 If you already have your room picked out and it has non-ideal room proportions, no need to worry!
 There are treatment strategies using absorption that can help you overcome these room restrictions and get great sound!

-Tips for getting a better room shape!
+Tips for getting an asymmetrical room shape!

 This will involve construction.
 You will need to hire a contractor if you do not have any framing and drywall experience.
 You can add a slight angle to parallel walls in a single room studio.